anuragambuja/data-engineering-gcp/PubSub.md

 - Google Cloud Pub/Sub is a fully-managed real-time messaging service that allows you to send and receive messages between independent applications.
 - Pub/Sub is an asynchronous global messaging service.
 By decoupling senders and receivers, it allows for secure and highly available communication between independently written applications.
 Pub/Sub delivers low-latency, durable messaging.
 - Pub/Sub is a HIPAA compliant service, offering fine grained access controls and end to end encryption.
 Messages are encrypted in transit and at rest.
 Messages are stored in multiple locations for durability and availability.
+- Core Conceps:
-- The Pub/Sub client that creates the topic is called the publisher.
+  - Topic: A named resource to which messages are sent by publishers.
+Pub/Sub just sends raw bites.
+So, you can text, images etc with the limit of 10 Megabytes.
+The Pub/Sub client that creates the topic is called the publisher.
-- The Pub/Sub client that creates the subscription is called the subscriber.
+  - Subscription: A named resource representing the stream of messages from a single, specific topic, to be delivered to the subscribing application.
+The Pub/Sub client that creates the subscription is called the subscriber.
+  - Message: The combination of data and (optional) attributes that a publisher sends to a topic and is eventually delivered to subscribers.
+  - Message attribute: A key-value pair that a publisher can define for a message.
 - The subscription connects the topic to a subscriber application that receives and processes messages published to the topic.
 A topic can have multiple subscriptions, but a given subscription belongs to a single topic.
 - You don't incur egress fees for the messages that Pub/Sub automatically acknowledges you incur message delivery fees and seek related storage fees for these messages.
-- Pub/Sub just sends raw bites.
-So, you can text, images etc with the limit of 10 Megabytes.

 - Scale to billions of message per day
 - Publisher – App send message to Topic
 - Push & Pull way to access messages
-  - Pull – Subscriber pull message
+  - Pull – Subscriber pull message.
+Pull is the default
   - Push – Message will be sent to subscriber via webhook
 - Publish / Subscribe Patterns
   - The first pattern is just a basic straight through flow, where one publisher publishes messages into a topic, which then get consumed by the one subscriber through the one subscription.